 I have it for sale in my shop as well.

-Because it’s magical at reducing muscle cramping, anxiety, and B.O.
+Because it’s magical at reducing muscle cramping, alleviating anxiety, and preventing B.O.

 And it’s just magnesium flakes mixed with water in a spray bottle.

-All of these basic ingredients: charcoal powder, bentonite clay, magnesium crystals, etc. can be found at your local natural grocery store.
+All of these basic ingredients: charcoal powder, bentonite clay, magnesium crystals, etc. can be found at your local natural food store.

 And they’re cheap.

 Every once in a while I get an unexpected message from someone who bought one of my products sometime over the last 5 years, and they are elated to share with me that they have started making their own version.

 Something happens to your confidence when you discover that you’re no longer at the mercy of big brands, nor do you have to pay a hefty price for going “all-natural”.